Rolex Veggie Omelette East African Recipe

-Rolex is an East African street food served with a chapatti or flatbread.
-Rolex is meant to be eaten on the go making it a popular East African street food.
+With fast food stands on every corner in Africa, the rolex omelette is meant to be eaten on the go making it a popular East African fast food.

 1 medium tomato, chopped